absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 We also added a link button to the Google Books page.

-On the other portion of the page we basically printed the minimalist information about the book: title, subtitle (if it exists), author(s) and description.
+On the other portion of the page, we basically printed the minimalist information about the book: title, subtitle (if it exists), author(s) and description.

 For the author, we made a `for` loop to print all the names.